 3. APPLIANCES: minimum of $9,000-13,000, not including installation (can go up significantly with certain name brands)

-4. CABINETS: for good quality cabinets, prices start at around $500 per linear foot, not including installation (Note: IKEA cabinets are less expensive to start, but they’re much more expensive to install – lots of labor time!)
+4. CABINETS: for good quality cabinets, prices start at around $500 per linear foot, not including installation (Note: IKEA cabinets are less expensive as far as materials go, but they’re much more expensive to install – lots of labor time to assemble them!)

 5. WOOD FLOORS: $5-8 per square foot for the wood + $4-6/square foot for installation